dennismuhia/sfit_step_Counter/README.md

 * Integration with Wear OS / Android watches

-my name is Dennis Muhia and my email is dmuhia136@gmail.com
+My name is Dennis Muhia and my email is dmuhia136@gmail.com